xlab-si/ansible-role-nuage-remove-entity/README.md

 Ansible Role: nuage-remove-entity
 =========

-This role allows you to remove any entity on Nuage server by id.
+This role allows you to remove any entity on Nuage server by ID.

 Requirements
 ------------